- University >

 Dirk Metzger, Vice President Technische Hochschule Mittelhessen - Energy efficiency at the THM and the ECO2 project

-Dr. Jochen Stengel, Head of Facility Management THM - CO2-neutral state administration and energy-efficient construction - the project C10 Campus Gießen
+Dr. Jochen Stengel, Head of Facility Management THM - CO2-neutral state administration and energy-efficient construction – the C10 Campus Giessen project

 Hans-Günter Göddemeyer / Steffen Benz, Division IV 8, Hessian Ministry of Finance - discussion